 Egg-free and wheat-free bread can be tricky to find as many of the new ‘wave’ of tasty gluten free breads — such as by Warburtons and Genius — contain egg, so finding one that ticks several boxes isn’t easy, and given the movement towards a vegan diet, the additional exclusion of milk is now a requirement for many.

 So here is a selection of gluten free and vegan breads on the market …

 Asda — several of their own-brand free from loaves, which include seeded white and brown, are suitable for GF vegan diets, and look allergy safe too.

 BFree Foods — breads, rolls, pittas and wraps, which use gluten-free oats in one of their loaves, but otherwise free of all allergens, and always vegan.
-An Irish brand, but available in supermarkets in the UK.
+An Irish brand, but available in supermarkets in the UK, such as Tesco.

 Genius — their GF bread contains egg, but their wraps don’t, so are vegan suitable and I think are also egg allergy safe.
 Available in supermarkets.